Manish-rao/FinancialIndices/README.md

 2021-02-19 15:51:37.693  INFO 40176 --- [           main] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8080 (http) with context path ''
 2021-02-19 15:51:37.728  INFO 40176 --- [           main] com.sol.FinancialIndicesApplication      : Started FinancialIndicesApplication in 8.062 seconds (JVM running for 9.223)
 ```
+# Assumptions:
+* Some basic validations still need to be in place such as not null for instrument identifier, non negative for price.
+* Solution implemented will be in memory, no in memory database such as H2 can be used.
+* Older ticks are no longer useful, so a Cron job schedules a memory cleanup every 5 minutes to optimize performance
+* No limit on number of identifiers, currently the stock identifier is used as key to a ConcurrentHashmap.
+Performance for getStatistics for 24000 unique identifiers is: 11ms and getStatistics for single key with 12000 records is:8 ms
+* No service calls to other APIS at the moment.

+# Improvements:
+* Would love to add some stress tests and include a more detailed testing.
+* Add some endpoints and add some health related data.
+* Use a better logging strategy, currently only TickService is logged using a logger.

+# Experience with the challenge:
+Loved working on this challenge.
+I thoroughly enjoyed implementing my solution and would love to continue working on this code in my spare time.